systemmonkey42/gitea-api-proxy/README.md

 Will create a docker image called `apiproxy:latest`.

+An existing docker contain can be found in docker hub as `systemmonkey42/apiproxy:latest`.

 #### Sample docker configuration

 The following is a simple docker-compose file which can launch the api proxy